alexharri/website/posts/icelandic-developer-survey-2024.md

 No large developer survey like this has been conducted in Iceland before—this survey is the first of its kind.

 The results from this survey offer us unique insights into the Icelandic software industry.
-Which technologies are developers are using?
+Which technologies are developers using?
 How are developers compensated?
 What cloud providers are popular?
 These are just some of the questions we'll explore in this post.

 There's loads of data to look at, so let's get to it!